ZerothAngel/FtDScripts/missile/generalmissile.md

  * LookAheadTime &mdash; The distance to look ahead at the terrain, given as a number of seconds (which is then multiplied by missile speed). nil disables terrain hugging.
  * LookAheadResolution &mdash; The resolution of the terrain look-ahead in meters.
 Smaller means more samples are taken, more processing is done.
 0 disables terrain hugging.

-## Anti-Air Parameters ##

-These are used when the profile is not active.

-For now, the script will use textbook Proportional-Navigation guidance when in this mode.

- * DefaultThrust &mdash; If non-nil, set variable thrusters to this value when outside of terminal range.
- * TerminalRange &mdash; If non-nil, range from the target in which to use *Thrust* and *ThrustAngle*
- * Thrust &mdash; Thrust to use when within *TerminalRange* and *ThrustAngle* condition met.
-If negative then thrust is computed dynamically based on estimated remaining fuel and predicted impact time.
- * ThrustAngle &mdash; If non-nil, this is the maximum target vector angle before modifying thrust.
- * ThrustDuration &mdash; If non-nil, then assuming the *TerminalRange* and *ThrustAngle* conditions are met, the duration of any short range thrusters are set to this value.
-Most useful in shutting them off (duration 0).
- * OneTurnTime &mdash; If non-nil, turn the missile directly at the target within this number of seconds after launch.
- * OneTurnAngle &mdash; If nil, base one-turn solely on launch time.
-Otherwise, the one-turn phase will potentially end early once the target vector angle is below this angle.
- * Gain &mdash; The PN gain.
-5 seems to be good.
-Torpedoes seem to require much higher (like 500 or so).
-Too high and the missile will make loops at the slightest target movement (which is bad).

-## Profile Parameters ##

- * ProfileActivationElevation &mdash; Target elevation at which to use profile.
-If the target's elevation is equal to or below this setting, the profile will be used.
-Otherwise the missile will switch to anti-air mode.
+ * AirProfileElevation &mdash; If the target's elevation is equal to or below this setting, the surface profile will be used.
+Otherwise the missile will use the anti-air profile.
+Only necessary if *both* anti-air and surface profiles are defined.

+## Profile Configuration ##

- * Phases &mdash; An array of parameters.
-You must have at least 2 entries.
-The first is always the terminal phase and at minimum requires *Distance*.
+Both anti-air and surface profiles have a *Phases* array.
+The first phase in the array is always the terminal phase.
 The last is always the closing phase.

-   All non-terminal phases require *Distance*, *AboveSeaLevel*, and *MinElevation*.
-All other phase parameters are optional (i.e. may be nil or omitted).

-   Aside from the closing phase, all entries of *Phases* must be sorted by *Distance* from smallest to largest.
-For the closing phase, *Distance* means something else, so it may be smaller than its preceding phase.
+The array must be sorted from least to greatest according to their *Range* value (for anti-air) or *Distance* value (for surface) except for the very last (aka closing) phase.

+ * For the anti-air profile:
+   * The *Range* value is used to deterimine when this phase is active.
+This is the straight-line distance between the missile and target.
+   * The closing phase may be omitted if there are no other phases other than the terminal phase.
+In this case, the terminal phase may also omit its *Range*.
+   * If there is a closing phase, it may omit its *Range* (the range for the closing phase is always taken to be infinite).
+ * For the surface profile, the *Distance* value is used when the phase is active.
+This is the ground distance between missile and target.

-### Phase Parameters ##
+## Common Phase Parameters ##

- * Distance &mdash; Ground distance at which this phase is active.

-   For the closing phase, this represents the maximum distance to aim for when adjusting altitude.
-Smaller means the closing altitude is reached sooner, but a steeper angle must be made.
- * AboveSeaLevel &mdash; true or false which determines whether this phase occurs above or below the water line.
-Affects terrain hugging.
- * MinElevation &mdash; Added to terrain height to give the minimum altitude that the missile will go during this phase.
- * ApproachAngle &mdash; If non-nil, the missile will approach at a certain angle.
-"Forward" is based on the target's velocity.
-"0" will approach in front of the target, "180" from the rear, and "90" directly from the (closest) side.
-Because only the target's instantaneous velocity is used, this may yield unstable results.
+These are parameters that may be present in both anti-air and surface phases.

  * Altitude &mdash; If non-nil, the altitude will be modified by adding this number with another.
 See *RelativeTo*

    For the terminal phase, this allows modification of the final aim point, e.g. to constrain it above (or below) the water line.